dchackett/taxi/README.md

 Many computing resources (such as the USQCD cluster at Fermilab) do not have an up-to-date version of Python (most machines only have Python 2.6.6, versus Python 2.7).
 The packages standardly included in scientific Python distributions are also rarely available.
 And, because users have limited privileges in such environments, it can be difficult to install or update anything.

-The solution to this issue is `virtualenv`, which allows you to create an isolated Python environment.
+The solution to this issue is virtualenv, which allows you to create an isolated Python environment.
 In this environment, you may install and update the available software as if you had system-wide privileges.
-In addition, `virtualenv` may be used without installing anything.
+In addition, virtualenv may be used without installing anything.

-1. Download the `tar.gz` of the latest version of [`virtualenv`](https://pypi.python.org/pypi/virtualenv).
+1. Download the `tar.gz` of the latest version of [virtualenv](https://pypi.python.org/pypi/virtualenv).
 2. Copy the archive to the USQCD cluster, e.g.: `scp virtualenv-15.1.0.tar.gz some_user@bc1.FNAL.GOV:~`
 3. Unpack it, e.g.: `tar xvzf virtualenv-15.1.0.tar.gz`.
 Note that no installation is necessary.
 4. Create a new virtual environment, e.g.: `virtualenv-15.1.0/virtualenv.py taxi_env`
 5. Activate the virtual environment, e.g.: `source taxi_env/bin/activate`

-We can now install `taxi` and the packages it depends on in this `virtualenv`.
-Whenever you want to use `taxi` (e.g., submit jobs, use tools), you must first enter the `virtualenv` like `source taxi_env/bin/activate`.
+We can now install taxi and the packages it depends on in this virtualenv.
+Whenever you want to use taxi (e.g., submit jobs, use tools), you must first enter the virtualenv like `source taxi_env/bin/activate`.

 ### Localizing and installing taxi

-Ensure that the `virtualenv` created above is active for this part of the process.
+Ensure that the virtualenv created above is active for this part of the process.

-1. Make a clone of the `taxi` repository from GitHub, e.g.: `git clone https://github.com/dchackett/taxi.git` (or download and unpack an archive of the repository)
+1. Make a clone of the taxi repository from GitHub, e.g.: `git clone https://github.com/dchackett/taxi.git` (or download and unpack an archive of the repository)
-2. In the root folder of the repository, call `setup.py` to localize `taxi`: `python setup.py localize --machine=fnal`
+2. In the root folder of the repository, call `setup.py` to localize taxi: `python setup.py localize --machine=fnal`
-3. Install `taxi`.
+3. Install taxi.
 In a virtualenv, there is no need for a `--user` flag: `python setup.py install`.
 Note that this step will automatically install `argparse` and `parse` from PyPI, which requires an internet connection.
 If no internet connection is available, download and install these packages in the virtual environment beforehand.

 ## Overview of examples